2019 – OUR EVENTS

 Ed Stout, the Site Manager of the Cooke Dorn House, lead a group of 75 people on”A Walk Through History on Wayne St.” on Saturday, June 22nd.
 The tour started at the limestone homes that Eleutheros Cooke built in 1827 and 1835 at 410-414 Columbus Avenue across from the Sandusky Library and ended at the Follett House at the SE corner of E. Adams and Wayne St.

-September 4 (Wednesday) – Walk in the Water tour of downtown Sandusky’s lake front industries, buildings, and the people who made it all happen.
-This year we are doing a special cruise on the Goodtime I (Thus, the Walk in the Water tour).
-There will be appetizers, a cash bar, 50/50 drawing, waterfront trivia with prizes and other activities.
+This was our first ‘from the water’ tour and it provided a whole new perspective on the industries, buildings, and people who developed Sandusky’s waterfront.
+This year we held a special cruise on the Goodtime I (Thus, the Walk in the Water tour).
+There was appetizers, a cash bar, 50/50 drawing, waterfront trivia, prizes and other activities.
 Did we mention one magnificent sunset?
-Our tour guide will be Jim Miller, recognized as the leading expert on Sandusky’s maritime history.
-This is a once in a lifetime cruise!
+Mother nature really delivered for us with perfect weather and a gorgeous sunset.
+Our tour guide will be Jim Miller, recognized as the leading expert on Sandusky’s maritime history did an incredible presentation, lacing humor with wonderful insights into the views from the boat.
+This was a once in a lifetime cruise!
+But, because of the positive feedback (and the good time had by all) we are considering doing it again next year!

 November 17 – Annual Meeting & Banquet at the Sandusky Yacht Club